memgraph/docs/cypher-manual/clauses/match.md

 +---------------------------+
 ```

-The output is a list containing only the results of the first `MATCH` clause.
-When using the `OPTIONAL MATCH` clause, an empty set is optional and only the results of the first `MATCH` clause will be used.
+Since the dataset doesn't contain any nodes labeled as `Country` with a property `continent` with the value `Asia`, the `OPTIONAL MATCH` clause bypasses it and returns only non-empty sets.
+Therefore, the output of the query is a list containing only the results of the first `MATCH` clause.

 ## Data set Queries